 Example of one of my pins that’s doing well and used “keyword stuffing” in the description.

-Schedule the pin through Tailwind to 10 other boards.
+Schedule the pin through Tailwind to the most relevant other boards.

-From there, I schedule the pin using Tailwind to 10 other boards, with an interval of 2 days between each pin.
-For example, I’d schedule the Boston pin to my North America board, my “Best of the blog” board, and a handful of USA/North America group boards, or just general travel ones (the more niche boards tend to be better).
+From there, I schedule the pin using Tailwind to a handful of other boards, with an interval of 3-5 days between each pin.
+For example, I’d schedule the Boston pin to my then Massachusetts Board, then New England, then USA.
+I may also schedule to my “Best of the blog” board, and a couple of USA group boards (the more niche boards tend to be better than general travel and continent ones).

 I didn’t want to buy Tailwind for the longest time since it’s quite an investment ($15/month for the plan I use, $10 for the most basic option).
 I finally caved though since I wanted to be able to schedule a steady stream of my own pins without keeping track of things manually.
 I also wanted to participate in Tailwind tribes, which are groups within the website based on a specific niche.
 For example, I’m part of a few travel tribes and sustainability tribes.

 Within each tribe, you can share your pins to be reshared by others.
 Most tribes have a 1:1 or 1:2 repin ratio (so you have to repin 1-2 other pins for every pin you add to the tribe).
 This allows your pins to get seen by more people, especially if your Pinterest account is still small.
 There are some pretty high-profile bloggers in these tribes, and I’ve been able to get way more clicks using Tailwind.
-When I got my Tailwind subscription, I went from 5 clicks/day to around 20/day to an average of 50/day now.
+When I got my Tailwind subscription, I went from 5 clicks/day to around 20/day to an average of 50/day now (update 11/2020: I now get 250 clicks/day from Pinterest, when it’s not glitching).

 If you’re interested in trying Tailwind, you can get a $15 credit and your first month free with my referral code.